 Seniors Will Save in 2025 Thanks to the Inflation Reduction Act: $2,000 Annual Out-of-Pocket Cap, $35 Monthly Insulin Cost Cap, and Free Vaccines

-As Medicare beneficiaries review plans for 2025, seniors will see new benefits thanks to the Inflation Reduction Act’s measures to drive down drug costs.
-Because of these changes, it is more important than ever that seniors shop around for a plan that best meets their needs.
 Starting January 1, 2025 people on Medicare will benefit from a $2,000 annual out-of-pocket cap on prescription drug costs.
 This is in addition to benefits that went into effect on January 1, 2023: recommended vaccines are now free, monthly insulin costs are capped at $35 per prescription, and drug companies cannot take advantage of seniors by raising drug prices faster than the rate of inflation without penalty.
-Additionally, starting in 2026 and accelerating thereafter, Medicare beneficiaries will see lower drug prices across the board thanks to the Inflation Reduction Act’s provisions to give Medicare the power to negotiate lower drug prices, which will put downward pressure on premiums and save seniors and taxpayers billions of dollars.
+Additionally, starting in 2026, Medicare beneficiaries will see lower drug prices across the board thanks to the Inflation Reduction Act’s provisions to give Medicare the power to negotiate lower drug prices, which will save seniors and taxpayers billions of dollars and put downward pressure on premiums.

 Seniors Will Pay Less for Health Care